George Gordon (animator): Biography

+In 1937, Gordon left Terrytoons for the Metro-Goldwyn-Mayer cartoon studio to work as an animator.
+He animated for Rudolf Ising's unit on the Barney Bear shorts, and The Milky Way which would win an Oscar for Best Animated Short Subject in 1940.
+He would also animate for William Hanna and Joseph Barbera's unit for the Tom and Jerry shorts.
+After Ising left MGM to join the Army Air Forces animation unit, Gordon would inherit his old unit in July 1942.
+He directed the short The Storks Holiday and created two shorts starring Ol' Doc Donkey, a short lived character he made.
+He finished his tenure directing Barney Bear shorts until he left MGM in 1943.

 After departing MGM, Gordon found employment at John Sutherland Productions.
 While there, he directed the animated short The Trainer Within.
 The film was preserved at the United States National Library of Medicine as of 1988.
 He supervised stories for the UPA cartoon Mr. Magoo.
 By the 1960s Gordon served as director for DePatie-Freleng's The Ant and the Aardvark series of shorts.

 Gordon spent his final years at Hanna-Barbera, where he directed various episodes of The Kwicky Koala Show, Trollkins and The New Scooby and Scrappy-Doo Show.

 George's older brother, Dan Gordon, worked for Hanna-Barbera as well.
 He had a daughter named Sally Lucas.